sagemath/sagewiki_to_gh-2022-10-10/devel.md

 = Release management =

 Each release cycle of Sage is managed by at least one release manager.
 For example, a release manager produces the various alpha and rc releases for the `sage-x.y.z` release cycle.
 Release management is a complex task.
-The [[release | release management]] page contains a rough set of guidelines for Sage release management.
+The [[devel/ReleaseManagement | release management]] page contains a rough set of guidelines for Sage release management.
 If you want to help out with release management, please subscribe to the [[http://groups.google.com/group/sage-release | sage-release]] mailing list.

  * [[SageClusterGuidelines | Sage cluster guidelines]] --- guidelines for using machines on the Sage cluster